fparpas/Developing-Agentic-AI-Apps-Hackathon/Student/Challenge-00.md

 - You have a bash shell or PowerShell at your disposal (you can also use Azure Cloud Shell)
 - Running az --version shows the version of your Azure CLI
 - Visual Studio or Visual Studio Code is installed.
-- Playwright CLI is installed and functional
-- Successfully created and ran a Playwright script that gets driving directions from London Piccadilly Circus to University of Surrey in Guildford
 - Ensure that you clone the GitHub repository onto your workstation.